Can You Get Pregnant If Your Partner Pulls Out?

 - Have your partner pee before sex to clear out any sperm that may have gotten an early start.

-Pulling out is not a reliable method of birth control if you really don't want to get pregnant.
-And it does nothing to protect you from sexually transmitted diseases (STDs).
-So it's not a good option if there's any chance you could get something from your partner.
+- It does nothing to protect you from sexually transmitted diseases (STDs).
+So it can’t help if there's any chance you could get something from your partner.

 But for couples who wouldn't mind a surprise pregnancy, the withdrawal method has benefits.
 It's free and convenient.
 It has no side effects, and you don't need to see a doctor or get a prescription.